DavidCassity/ECE461LSoftwareProject_Team5/README.md

 ## Team Members: Paul McCulley, Alfonso Herrera, Maximino Sanchez, David Cassity

 ## Building
-To build the server, run 'npm run build'.
-To run the server, run 'flask --app app run' To check out a pull request, run 'git fetch origin pull/ID/head:BRANCH_NAME'
+To build the server, run `npm run build`.
+To run the server, run `flask --app app run` If that does not work, try `python -m app flask`
+To login to the server, create `login.txt` in the root directory with the uri To check out a pull request, run 'git fetch origin pull/ID/head:BRANCH_NAME'
 Note: do not be connected to guest or public wifi